-During the period under review, the Company leased offices in the Zebbug Business Centre and Gudja Business Centre to third parties.
-During 2018, the Gudja Business Centre was 86% occupied while the Zebbug Business Centre was fully occupied by tenants.
+During the period under review, the Company leased offices in the Zebbug Business Centre, the Gudja Business Centre and the St. Julians Business Centre to third parties.
+During 2019, both the Gudja Business Centre and the Zebbug Business Centre were fully occupied by tenants while the St. Julians Business Centre was 38% occupied.

-The loss for the year of €118,720 (2017: €143,742) is partially attributable to finance costs of €160,609 (2017: €167,938) which have been expensed during the year, and which relate to the apportionment of interest on the Bonds in issue to finance the Zebbug and Gudja Central Business Centres.
+The profit for the year of €495,176 (2018: loss of €118,720) is net of finance costs of €208,975 (2018: €160,609) which have been expensed during the year, and which relate to the apportionment of interest on the Bonds in issue to finance the Zebbug, Gudja and St. Julians Central Business Centres.

-The Company's financial position at 31 December 2018 is set out on page 16.
-During 2018, costs relating to the continuing development of the St. Julian's Central Business Centre and restoration of the adjoining Villa Fieres together with the Zebbug land acquired from a related entity during 2017, were capitalised within Investment Property.
+The Company's financial position at 31 December 2019 is set out on page 16.
+During 2019, part of the costs relating to the continuing development of the St. Julian's Central Business Centre and restoration of the adjoining Villa Complex together with the Zebbug land which was acquired from a related entity during 2017, were capitalised within Investment Property.
 Management's involvement in monitoring development of these sites remains very close to ensure that costs are kept under scrutiny and for the properties to align to the high-end specifications of business centres developed by the Company.

-The St. Julian's Central Business Centre is in an advanced stage of completion, having areas ready for tenants as from April 2019.
-The remaining floors are expected to be fully complete by the second quarter of 2019.
-All interest costs for the Bonds in issue will thereafter be accounted for in the income statement and projections prepared by management indicate that rental income from the St. Julian's Central Business Centre will adequately cover the interest allocated to this property given that demand from prospective tenants is very positive.
-A tenant for the first floor of the St. Julian's Central Business Centre has already been contracted at the date of approval of these financial statements.
+The St. Julian's Central Business Centre started operating during the second quarter of 2019.
+Part of the interest costs for the Bonds in issue have thereafter been accounted for in the income statement.
+Projections prepared by management indicate that rental income from the St. Julian's Central Business Centre will adequately cover the interest allocated to this property given that demand from prospective tenants is very positive.

-The directors have assessed that the carrying value of investment property as at 31 December 2018 is reasonable and not subject to indications of impairment.
+The directors have assessed that the carrying value of the Investment Property as at 31 December 2019 is reasonable and not subject to indications of impairment.
 In the event that general economic conditions and property market conditions experience a downturn, this may have an adverse impact on the fair value of the Company's Investment Property.
-The directors have no intention of disposing of investment property in the foreseeable future.
+The directors have no intention of disposing of the investment property in the foreseeable future.